Philliec459/Launchpad-for-STS-Processing-of-STELLA-Spectrometer-Landsat-and-PACE-Ocean-Data/README.md

 **STS EXAMPLE 1:** READ IN ANY STELLA data.csv FILE:

-    If you do not have a data.csv file, an example data.csv file is uploaded to Google CoLab so that you will have a data file.
-However, if you have another data.csv file, then just drag and drop that file into CoLab and it can run in the Example 1 and 2 Jupyter Notebooks.
+- If you do not have a data.csv file, an example data.csv file will be uploaded to Google CoLab so that you will have a data file to run.
+- If you have another data.csv file, then just drag and drop that file onto CoLab, and it can run in **STS Example 1 and 2** Jupyter Notebooks.

 [Read in any STELLA data.csv file with Test Column added](https://github.com/Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer-for-Eric/blob/main/CoLab_STELLA_raw_data_input.ipynb)